govau/design-system-site/content/support/git-issue.md

   icon: github
 ---

-## Raise a Git Issue
+## Raise an issue in Github

-Raising a git issue is a good place to get help from others who are using the design system.
+Raise a Git issue to get help from others who are using the Design System.